ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Finalise-pull-request.md

 ## Code review

 Now you have created a pull request, someone else (the reviewer that was assigned to the pull request) should complete a code review of your changes.
-A separate document will be available in the future detailing how this process is expected to play out.
-For now, please consult [Google's code review guide](https://google.github.io/eng-practices/review/reviewer/).
+To learn more about code reviews and some best practices, head over to [these pages](/category/introduction-to-code-reviews).

 ## Merge branches